What is Kefir? Milk Kefir vs. Water Kefir

-When you think about it, consuming curdled milk was a bold move in human evolution.
-And so it makes sense that it was some hardcore, Russian that decided this lumpy, curdled mass was worth ingesting and we are glad he or she did!
+When you think about it, drinking curdled milk was a bold move in human evolution.
+And so it must have been some hardcore individual that decided this lumpy, curdled mass was worth ingesting and we are glad he or she did!

 Milk kefir is a traditional Russian drink that is both unique in its recipe and robust in its richness and healthy gut benefits.
 Kefir is pronounced “Kuh-FEAR,” but it is also commonly pronounced “Kee-FUR.”
-Milk Kefir, upon first glance, may remind you of yogurt that has sat in a sunny window and become soupy.
+Milk Kefir, at first glance, will probably remind you of a runny or thin yogurt.
 And for a good reason, milk kefir is very similar to yogurt but has a process and a flavor all of its own.

 Well, it depends on what kind you’re talking about, there are two primary types: milk kefir and water kefir.
 So we’ll take an in-depth look at each and how they relate to each other.
 We’ll also look at the process of making it!

-Both water kefir and milk kefir are made with “grains.”
-It’s important to note that while called grains, they are not a grain like barley or wheat but a culture of bacteria and yeast held together by a carbohydrate known as a polysaccharide.
+Water kefir and milk kefir are both fermented using a different starter culture of bacteria and yeast.
+This culture can either be a powdered starter culture or “grains.”.
+You use a milk kefir powder culture or milk kefir grains for milk kefir.
+For water kefir, as the name suggests, water kefir grains are used to start fermentation.
+It’s important to note that while called grains, they are not grains like barley or wheat but a culture of bacteria and yeast held together by a carbohydrate known as a polysaccharide.
+So, they are gluten-free.
 As pictured, these grains can look like little crystals or tiny glutinous cauliflower.
-The culture in the grains, like other ferments, consume sugar and produces acid, carbon dioxide, and small amounts of ethanol.
+Like other ferments, the culture in the grains consumes sugar and produces acid, carbon dioxide, and small amounts of ethanol.

-Milk kefir is milk that is fermented at room temperature with milk kefir grains for about a day.
+Milk kefir is milk that is fermented at room temperature with either milk kefir powder culture or milk kefir grains for about a day.
 It has many health benefits, an exceptional flavor, and is tolerated well by those who are lactose intolerant.
 Compared to yogurt, it’s easier to make and has a broader spectrum of probiotics.
 Milk kefir grains, when cared for properly, can be used over and over again, making the grains sustainable and economical.

 Water kefir is a beverage made from fermenting sugar-water with water kefir grains.
 The result is a natural, light, and refreshing carbonated drink, the perfect alternative to soda.
 Water kefir, much like milk kefir, is much easier to make than yogurt, beer, or wine.
 Water kefir is made from sugar, water, and water kefir grains.
 It is fermented at room temperature for about 24-48 hours.
 Since water kefir is usually flavored with fruit, the flavoring options are endless.
 In addition to the many health benefits, it’s also well tolerated by people with diabetes.
 Water kefir grains can also be used over and over again, also making the grains sustainable and economical.